 Our large base of customers represents a significant opportunity for further sales expansion.
 Once a customer has purchased a subscription from us, we have historically experienced significant expansion with them over time as they add additional features, geographic coverage, users and digital intelligence solutions.
 We look at increase in spend from our customers as an indication of the value we provide them over time.
 As an example, the annual recurring revenue, or ARR from our top 50 customers as of December 31, 2020 had increased by an average multiple of 12x, as compared to the ARR generated at the time of each such customer's initial purchase.
 In addition, as of December 31, 2020, 187 of our customers generated ARR of \$100,000 or more, up from 121 customers as of December 31, 2019, most of whom began initially as smaller customers.
 The chart below illustrates the percentage of ARR by customer segments broken out by customers who generated ARR of \$100,000 or more, between \$25,000 and \$100,000 and those who generated under \$25,000 in ARR.
-As of December 31, 2020, customers who generate more than \$100,000 in ARR represented 49% of our total ARR, as compared to 35% of our total ARR as of March 31, 2017.
+As of December 31, 2017.
 We define ARR as the annualized subscription revenue we would contractually expect to receive from customers assuming no increases or reductions in their subscriptions.

 A further indication of the propensity of our customer relationships to expand over time is our net dollar-based retention rate, or NRR, which compares our ARR from the same set of customers as of a certain point in time, relative to the same point in time in the previous year ago period.
-The aggregate NRR for all of our customers has been greater than 100% for the last seven quarters, and for customers generating over \$100,000 in ARR our aggregate NRR has been greater than 110% over the same time period.
+The aggregate NRR for all of our customers has been 99%, 101%, 103%, 103%, 103%, 102%, 101% and 101% for the quarters ended March 31, 2019, June 30, 2019, September 30, 2019, December 31, 2019, March 31, 2020, June 30, 2020, September 30, 2020 and December 31, 2020, and for customers generating over \$100,000 in ARR, our aggregate NRR has been 109%, 113%, 116%, 117%, 115%, 114%, 114% and 113% over the same time periods.
 We calculate our NRR as of a period end by starting with the ARR from the cohort of all customers as of 12 months prior to such period-end, or the Prior Period ARR.
-We then calculate the ARR from these same customers as of the current period-end, or the Current Period ARR.
+We then calculate the ARR from these same customers as of the current period-and, or the Current Period ARR.
 Current Period ARR includes any expansion and is net of contraction or attrition over the last 12 months, but excludes ARR from new customers in the current period.
 We then divide the Current Period ARR by the Prior Period ARR to arrive at the point-in-time NRR.
-We then calculate the average of the trailing four quarter point-in-time NRR to arrive at the NRR.
+We then calculate the average of the trailing four guarter point-in-time NRR to arrive at the NRR.